To support Life University while empowering and enriching the lives of its students’, alumni and friends worldwide.

 Select the “LIFE1” template and enter the required information needed on the card, to include, the student name, university email address, and a phone number.
 Other fields are optional and can be left blank.

-Once the information has been entered into the template, click on “Preview” to verify all information.
+Once the information has been entered into the template, click on “Preview” to verifyall information.
 Then click “Generate PDF” to print out/download a copy of your proof.
-Click “Next” to review your order and submit.
-The cost to students will be $31.00 per box of 500 business cards.
+Click “Next” to review your order and submit your debit/credit card payment.
+The cost to students will be $38.00 per box of 500 business cards.

-Once delivered, you will receive an email from LIFE University Mail Services and you may pick up your cards from the Purchasing Department (down the hallway between Socrates Café and the LIFE U Shop) in the CGUS Bldg.
+Your cards will arrive in approximately 10 days from order date.
+Once delivered, you will receive an email from LIFE University Mail Services and you may pick up your cards from the Fulfillment Office (Purchasing), down the hallway between Socrates Café and the LIFE U Shop in the CGUS Bldg.

 Student Directory Information